hyperledger/web3j-gradle-plugin/README.md

 web3j Gradle Plugin
 ===================

-Simply a gradle plugin for [web3j](https://web3j.io/).

-This plugin is under development and not stable, please don't use it for now.
+Simple Gradle plugin for [web3j](https://web3j.io/).
+This plugin is under development and not stable.

 ## Plugin configuration